guainumbi/mobile-flashcards/README.md

 React native app for ios and android

 Create study cards and test yourself in a quiz.
-You can manage cards in decks, each card holds a question and a conceiled answer.
+You can manage cards in decks, each card holds a question and a concealed answer.

 To get started run: